 Pressure-treated plywood is wood processed using high pressure to inject a preservative into the wood.
 The chemical is resistant to insects and moisture.
 Pressure-treated wood survives harsh conditions outdoors.

-Pressure-treated wood gets rid of a greenish color when painted that is not appealing to the eye.
+When painted, pressure-treated wood gets rid of a greenish color that is not appealing to the eye.
 Paint gives it color and style.
 Chemicals make the wood fire retardant.
 Multiple pressure-treated kinds of wood are for different projects.

 It is ideal for use on any wood item that stays in contact with the underground or water.
 These include marine buildings, outdoor furniture, and decorations.